TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 The genindex.rst shows a list of all indexes of the documentation pages.
 It is an almost empty file that is automatically filled by Sphinx.
-An index can be manually applied to each documentation location using the *index* directive.
+An index can be manually applied to each documentation location using the :rst:dir:`index directive <sphinx:index>`.
 In addition, some content elements automatically generate indexes, such as the :doc:`configuration values <WritingReST/Confval>` and :doc:`PHP domain <WritingReST/Phpdomain>` elements.